Maths @ The Rosary

 Maths Intent - For Rosary Pupils to be Mathematicians

 Rosary pupils will become fluent in the fundamentals of mathematics, they will know and apply key skills and reason mathematically.
 Pupils will also solve problems across a range of contexts methodically and with resilience.
 Rosary pupils will have a secure and confident grasp in the fundamentals of maths.
 This conceptual understanding and the ability to recall and apply knowledge forms the foundations of all maths learning.
 This alongside the application of age appropriate key skills, and use of mathematical vocabulary, allows access to deeper understanding; therefore, making purposeful connections between areas of maths and other subjects.

-Year 4 All tables up to 12 x 12
+Year 4 Timetables all up to 12 x 12

 Year 5 Timetables consolidation of times and division facts

 Year 6 Timetables consolidation of times and division facts

 Pupils (years 1-6) all have access to a digital platform TT Rockstars to consolidate timetables learning.
 Please see class teachers for the log on details.
 Parents you ca download the app to your devices.

 We have received the HSBC Smart Money Award for excellence in financial education.
 This is a reflection of the commitment to supporting pupils financial learning which helps Rosary pupils to develop valuable, practical life skills in money management.

 Our financial curriculum is delivered through a range of activities and experiences including workshops, visitors and practical experiences based on real-life situations.
 They cover topics such as budgeting, differentiating between needs and wants and safeguarding financial and personal information.